Educational Institution Grant (ASA/FSA Grants) Information

 Verification of Eligibility Letter

-Prior to disbursement of any grant funding, an original, signed document must be submitted (in addition to the application) verifying that the applicant was a full-time member of the regular faculty when ASA or FSA designation was attained and continues in such a capacity with the institution through the time of the application.
+Prior to disbursement of any grant funding, an original, signed document must be submitted (in addition to the application) verifying that the applicant was a full-time member of the regular faculty of the academic institution when ASA or FSA designation was attained and continues in such a capacity in a university or college actuarial program through the time of the application.

 To be considered valid, Verification of Eligibility letter must be: